1961 (Heroes): Plot

 Angela Petrelli has gathered the family--- sons Nathan and Peter, granddaughter Claire Bennet, and Claire's adoptive father Noah--- at the abandoned settlement of Coyote Sands, and prepares to explain what had happened there.

 It is revealed that back in 1961, the site had been a relocation center, sponsored by the government, to study people with abilities.
-Angela and her sister, Alice Shaw, were two of many individuals sent there.
+Angela and her sister, Alice Shaw, were two of many children sent there.
 Angela soon met the younger Bob Bishop, Daniel Linderman, and Charles Deveaux.
 Alice, who is revealed to have the ability to control the weather, remains suspicious of the project's intentions, headed by Chandra Suresh, with Dr. Zimmerman also working there.
 Angela insists they are here to be treated, but Charles and the others convince Angela they have essentially become prisoners.
 The four soon hatch a plan to escape, though the boys convince Angela that Alice must remain behind, as it would slow them down.
-Angela lies to Alice, saying to have had a dream that showed Alice must remain there.
+Angela lies to Alice, saying she had had a dream that showed Alice must remain there.
 That night, Chandra Suresh calls Alice in for treatment, but she refuses and ends up causing a storm.
 The ensuing chaos escalates in a riot, resulting in the deaths of most of those in the camp.
 Later, Angela meets with the three boys at Coyote Sands Cafe (where she had shared a dance with Charles), explaining she has dreamt of their future and that they must form a company, and do terrible things ("It's a necessary evil"), to keep people like them safe from others.